Information for Beginners - How to Get Started

 Unlike some dojo’s we have a more relaxed attitude at times - but keep in mind that playful challenges or comments between certain students may be acceptable only because they have trained together for many years.
 Verbal disrespect will not be tolerated.

-At the start and end of class we line up in seiza (kneeling/sitting) in order of seniority from right to left and bow once to the front of the dojo, then once to our instructor.
+At the start and end of class we line up in seiza (kneeling/sitting) in order of seniority from right to left and bow once to the front of the dojo (in the Japanese tradition), then once to our instructor.
 This signifies respect and gratitude to the Masters of the various arts, the many teachers who have carried on the art, and to our instructor.
 It is the only time you need to line up according to grade.

 We bow to each training partner before commencing training.
 This reminds us we are offering each other a chance to train and that we should value the opportunity by training with respect and care for each other’s safety.